-My writing has appeared in publications including the journal Native American and Indigenous Studies and Wasafiri.
-I am currently guest editing a special issue of Transmotion on 'Native American Narratives in a Global Context: Comparative and Transnational Perspectives', due for publication in May 2019.
-At Leeds, I am involved with a number of different research groups and am also co-founder of the Postcolonial and World Literature and Cultures Reading Group.
-I have been involved in the organization of a number of events, workshops and conferences, including most recently a conversation between Professor Lyndsey Stonebridge and authors Zoë Wicomb and Yousif M. Qasmiyeh in June 2018 as part of the 'Archives of Resistance' conference; the 2018 Institute for Colonial and Postcolonial Studies lecture with Professor Jennifer Wenzel on 'Reading for the Planet: Environmental Crisis and World Literature'; and the 2018 Race and Resistance lecture with Professor Carole Boyce Davies on ''Decolonizing Discourses and African Literary Studies'.
+My post-doctoral research is focused on cultural narratives of gender, violence and the extractive industries.
+At Leeds, I am involved with a number of different research groups and am co-founder of the Postcolonial and World Literature and Cultures Reading Group.
+I have been involved in the organization of a number of events, workshops and conferences, including a conversation between Professor Lyndsey Stonebridge and authors Zoë Wicomb and Yousif M. Qasmiyeh in June 2018 as part of the 'Archives of Resistance' conference; the 2018 Institute for Colonial and Postcolonial Studies lecture with Professor Jennifer Wenzel on 'Reading for the Planet: Environmental Crisis and World Literature'; and the 2018 Race and Resistance lecture with Professor Carole Boyce Davies on ''Decolonizing Discourses and African Literary Studies'.

 Prior to my PhD, I worked in academic publishing, working with branches of the United Nations as an editor of sustainable development publications.
 I am a Board Trustee for the Bishop Simeon Trust and has a pervading interest in the role of participatory arts as a tool for youth empowerment.
 I have worked with communities on a range of impact-oriented projects associated with the University of Leeds AHRC funded project 'Changing the Story', led by Professor Paul Cooke, including filmmaking and arts workshops with young people in South Africa.